ferily7/info441-manufacturing/README.md

   'seller':1
 }
 ```
+Remove the specified product from the cart

 DELETE:
-Deletes the specified
-Remove the specified product to the cart
 ```
 {
   'name':'product_name',